A Covid-19 ‘senior wave’ is driving up hospitalizations

 The Covid-19 hospitalization rate for seniors has generally risen and fallen in line with broader trends, reaching a record high last winter during the Omicron surge and dropping significantly in the summer.
 But compared with other age groups, hospitalization rates have consistently been higher among the 65 and older population.

-And the age gap has never been wider.
-Since October, the Covid-19 hospitalization rate among seniors has been at least four times higher than average.

-Even during the first winter surge in 2020, when Covid-19 took a devastating sweep through nursing homes, there was never more than a three-fold difference.

-Dr. Eric Topol, a physician and professor of molecular medicine at Scripps Research, has dubbed the ongoing rise the “senior wave.”
+Dr. Eric Topol, a physician and professor of molecular medicine at Scripps Research, has dubbed the rise happening now the “senior wave.”

 “Right now we have an immunity wall built up against the Omicron family — between shots and prior infections and combinations thereof — that seems to be keeping younger folks in pretty good stead.
 But the immune systems of people of advanced age are not as strong,” Topol said.